 As of 2017, the average adult credit card holder in the U.S. has $5,284 in credit card debt, so we’re not talking about a small amount of money.
 Though the number of consumers who have credit card debt is decreasing, the amount of debt they carry over each month is increasing dramatically.

 You need solutions to pay off your credit as quickly and easily as possible, and the best one is a credit card debt consolidation loan.
+Debt consolidation is a popular way to get a handle on your debt and start bringing it down and debt consolidation loans is the most popular vehicle for consolidating your debt.

 What are credit card debt consolidation loans?